JuJuBunz/Click-Counter-3.0/README.md

 # Click-Counter-3.0
 A follow up to the previous Click Counter games
 This is the updated Click Counter 3.0 The basic clicking game.
 The rules are simple you click untill you finish the game.
-This is just a follow up for Click Counter 1.0
+This is just a follow up for Click Counter 1.0, and 2.0

 To install it: